developer-zebra/developer-zebra-site/src/ehs/2-4/guide/about/index.md

 * **The [Bypass Keyguard](../settings#bypasskeyguard) feature fails to lock screen after an Android L device is rebooted**.
 This feature works normally on devices running KitKat and Jelly Bean.

-* **Android L allows [screen orientation](../settings#orientation) to be changed through the Quick Settings panel** as long as EHS uses the system settings (the default setting).
-If an EHS administrator sets the orientation to landscape or portrait mode, the device user will no longer be able to set the orientation manually.
+* **Android L allows [screen orientation](../settings#orientation) to be changed through the Quick Settings panel**, but only when EHS is configured to accept the System orientation setting (the EHS default).
+If an EHS administrator sets the orientation to landscape or portrait mode, the device user will no longer be able to change the orientation setting.

 ------